- Common Name

 Ecology and Conservation

-The collared kingfisher is not considered at risk in Singapore.
+The White-Collared Kingfisher is the most common kingfisher in Singapore.
 In the past, they were mostly found along the coasts and mangroves, but they have moved inland to hunt along freshwater wetlands, cultivated lands, gardens and parks.

-Bucknill, J. and Chasen, E. Birds of Singapore and Southeast Asia.
+Bucknill, J. and Chasen, E. Birds of Singapore and Southast Asia.
 Tynron Press, 1990.

 Sen, Yong Hoi (ed.), Singapore: Kingfishers and Woodpeckers.
 Didier Millet, 1998.